Geology of Taiwan: Tectonics

 The Philippine Sea Plate is converging with the continent at 7 cm per year in the west north west direction.
 It has compressed Cenozoic sediments by around 200 km in the last 4 Ma.
 The piled up sediment is rising into mountains at the rate of 5 mm per year.
+Accretion of the material is caused by convergence and subduction of the Luzon arc and the Eurasian Plate.

 The major seismic faults in Taiwan correspond to the various suture zones between the various terranes.
 As a result, Taiwan has numerous mud volcanoes and hot springs.
-These faults have produced several major quakes throughout the history of the island, including the 1951 East Rift Valley earthquakes on the East Rift Valley (花東縱谷) and 1964 Baihe earthquake on the Chukou Fault.
+The suture zones involve arc to continent collision, making thrust melts and young mountain ranges.
+The mountain belt was formed roughly 6.5 Ma through oblique movement of the continental plate (Eurasian Plate) and the plate containing the volcanic arc (Luzon arc).
+The oblique movement allows for differing velocities of the subducting plate and deforms the crust at varying rates.
+Faults are produced through the release of tectonic stress by fracturing.
+Faults could form through compressional or tensional stresses.
+In the case of Tawian, faults are produced through compressional stresses and have brought about several major quakes throughout the history of the island, including the 1951 East Rift Valley earthquakes on the East Rift Valley (花東縱谷) and 1964 Baihe earthquake on the Chukou Fault.
 The 1946 Hsinhua earthquake ruptured the Hsinhua fault (新化斷層).
 The most lethal was 1935 Hsinchu-Taichung earthquake shifting on a fault at Emei Township, Hsinchu County.
 The second deadliest was a 7.3 quake that ruptured the Chelongpu Fault (車籠埔斷層) on 21 September 1999, known as the "921 earthquake".
 On 4 March 2010 at about 01:20 UTC, a magnitude 6.4 earthquake hit southern Taiwan.
 The seismic hazard map for Taiwan by the USGS shows 9/10 of the island as the highest rating (most hazardous).